-1\Mukta Jagdish, Dr. Jerritta.S
+Mukta Jagdish1, Dr. Jerritta.S2

-Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.
+1Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.

-ABSTRACT- In this research, comparing of three algorithms take place which results in less time consuming, oil spill tracking, oil spill area, spill patterns and dark patches.
-This approach helps to find out which algorithm is best suited for detection of oil spill.
+ABSTRACT- Here k-mean clustering algorithm is used for oil spill monitoring and detection.
+As we know oil spill is a biggest issue in marine environment which effect marine life cycle.
+In this research K- mean clustering algorithm take place which results in less time consuming, oil spill tracking, oil spill area, dark patches and oil spill patterns.
 This work is carried out using ASAR RADARSAT-2 image, which is capture from Gulf of Mexico region.
-Here after comparing Expectation maximization can be used as a good tool for identifying the occurrence of oil spill and ASAR images serves as a good sensor for monitoring oil spill.
-In conclusion, after comparing algorithms, Expectation maximization serves as excellent method for detection of oil spill with low time complexity.
+The work illustrates detection of oil spill in the ocean using satellite with less time consuming.
+Here k- mean clustering techniques can be used as a good tool for monitoring and identifying the occurrence of oil spill.